ComputeCanada/magic_castle/scenario.md

 Modifying these variables after the cluster is built leads to a complete cluster rebuild at next `terraform apply`.

-#### `os_external_network`

-`os_external_network` defines the name of the OpenStack external network.
-It is used to allocate a floating-ip that will be associated with the login node.
-Each Compute Canada Cloud OpenStack has its own external network and they are all named differently.
-For future references:

-* Arbutus: `Public-Network`
-* East Cloud: `net04_ext`
-* West Cloud: `VLAN3337`

-If you are using a different OpenStack instance, to find the name of your external network, in the OpenStack web UI go to : Project → Network → Networks, and then look for the name of the network which **External** column is set to **Yes**.

-Modifying this variable after the cluster is built leads to a rebuild of the login node and a renew of its floating ip at next `terraform apply`.

 #### `os_image_name`

 `os_image_name` defines the name of the image that will be used as the